 \subsection{Energy conditions}

-The role of energy conditions (ECs) can not be ignored in defining the cosmological evolution.
-The energy conditions are contractions of time like or null vector field with respect to the Einstein's tensor and energy momentum tensor coming from Einstein's field equations.
-Energy conditions can be imposed in order to investigate the constraints to the free parameters involved in the cosmological models.
-For example the evolution of acceleration or deceleration of cosmic fluid and the emergence of Big Rip singularities, can be related to the constraints imposed by the energy conditions.
-In our study,we have investigated the four ECs namely \begin{itemize} \item Null energy condition (NEC): $\rho+p \geq 0$ \item Weak energy condition (WEC): $\rho \geq 0$ and $\rho+p \geq 0$ \item Strong energy condition (SEC): $\rho+p \geq 0$ and $\rho+3p \geq 0$ \item Dominant energy condition (DEC): $\rho \geq 0$ and $\rho \pm p \geq 0$ \end{itemize} It is important to note that,the above ECs are formulated from the Raychaudhuri equation.
-We have used the above ECs to investigate the energy conditions in this discussed gravity.
-Cosmological model should satisfy WEC and SEC and violets SEC for late time accelerated expansion of the universe.
+The pointwise energy conditions (ECs) depends on energy momentum tensor at a given point in a space time.
+These conditions are contractions of time like or null vector with the Einstein's tensor and energy momentum tensor coming from Einstein's field equations.
+ECs can be imposed in order to investigate the constraints on the free parameters involved in the cosmological models.
+For example the evolution of acceleration or deceleration of the universe and the emergence of Big Rip singularity, can be related to the constraints imposed by the ECs.
+For energy momentum tensor $T_{ij}=(\rho +p)u_iu_j-pg_{ij}$, the standard pointwise energy conditions are defined as follows \cite{29,30,31} \begin{itemize} \item Null energy condition (NEC): $\rho+p \geq 0$ \item Weak energy condition (WEC): $\rho \geq 0$ and $\rho+p \geq 0$ \item Dominant energy condition (DEC): $\rho \geq 0$ and $\rho \pm p \geq 0$ \item Strong energy condition (SEC): $\rho+p \geq 0$ and $\rho+3p \geq 0$ \end{itemize} We use the ECs to investigate the stability and physical acceptibility of the solutions in the present models.
+In general the universe in cosmological model should satisfy WEC and DEC and violates SEC for late time accelerated expansion of the universe.
 For each of the three cases, Figures (\ref{fig24}), (\ref{fig25}) and (\ref{fig26}) represents the profile of WEC, DEC and SEC respectively versus cosmic time.
 From these figures it can seen that profile of energy conditions follows periodic variation for each of the cases.
-Considered model satisfies WEC and DEC whereas SEC is satisfied and violated periodically throughout the evolution of the universe.
+Considered model satisfies WEC $(\rho+p)$ (except for m=1.7 in $case-I$) and DEC $(\rho-p)$ whereas SEC is satisfied and violated periodically throughout the evolution of the universe.